A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Introduction

 In a related work, a Jacobi-type approach using quadratic approximations of players' objective functions was considered in \cite{yuan}.
 The proposed algorithm consists in a trust region method which does not directly use the Hessian information on its iterative step; however, it relies on some strong assumptions on the true Hessians that we do not rely on in our work.
 Additionally, for each player, the method in \cite{yuan} is based on the current response of the other players, rather than on a predicted one.

 The paper is organized as follows: In Section \ref{sec2} we introduce our Jacobi-type algorithm in a Newtonian framework.
-In Section \ref{general} we establish some notations and summarize the overall assumptions to be considered throughout the paper, together with some preliminary results.
 In Section \ref{boadef} we establish the well-definiteness of our algorithm.
 In Section \ref{sec3} we state some theoretical properties of the algorithm, establishing convergence to stationarity under certain conditions.
 In section \ref{sec4} we illustrate the behavior and effectiveness of the proposed method with some numerical experiments.
 Finally, some concluding remarks and future prospective works are given in Section \ref{sec5}.